Queensland cricket team: 1926/27 to 1963/64

-Queensland was finally admitted to the Sheffield Shield in 1926–27 and had a successful debut year, defeating NSW in their first ever Shield match and also eventual winners SA in their only meeting.
-Like most new teams the side struggled to maintain that level of performance and finished last in the (then) four-team competition 15 times in its first 19 seasons.
-However the decision to include Queensland quickly paid off with the emergence of regular Test players such as Bill Brown, Don Tallon, Percy Hornibrook and Ron Oxenham.
-Brisbane hosted its first Test match in 1928–29 when Australia met England at the Exhibition Ground.
+Queensland was finally admitted to the Sheffield Shield in 1926/27 and had a successful debut year, defeating NSW in their first-ever Shield match and also eventual winners South Australia in their only meeting.
+Like most new teams, the side struggled to maintain that level of performance and finished last in the (then) four-team competition 15 times in its first 19 seasons.
+However, the decision to include Queensland quickly paid off with the emergence of regular Test players such as Bill Brown, Don Tallon, Percy Hornibrook and Ron Oxenham.
+Brisbane hosted its first Test match in 1928/29 when Australia met England at the Exhibition Ground.

-By the early 1950s Queensland had a very competitive side and was regularly finishing in the top three of the (now) five team Shield following Western Australia's admission in 1946–47.
-In 1956–57 they finished an agonising one point behind winners NSW.
+By the early 1950s, Queensland had a very competitive side and was regularly finishing in the top three of the (now) five-team Shield following Western Australia's admission in 1946/47.
+In 1956/57, they finished an agonising one point behind winners NSW.
 More Australian players were produced, including Ron Archer, Wally Grout, Ken 'Slasher' Mackay and Peter Burge.
-Another highlight of this period was the dramatic Tied Test between Australia and the West Indies at the Gabba in 1960–61.
+Another highlight of this period was the dramatic Tied Test between Australia and the West Indies at the Gabba in 1960/61.

 1964/65 to 1972/73

 This period was undoubtedly Queensland's worst era, finishing last eight times in nine Shield seasons.
 Rock bottom was reached in 1967–68 when the side failed to win a single game.
-The QCA decided to recruit high-profile interstate players to revive the team's fortunes.
-Greg Chappell was vice-captain of South Australia under brother Ian and was lured north for the 1973–74 season with the promise of the Queensland captaincy.
+The Queensland Cricket Association (QCA) decided to recruit high-profile interstate players to revive the team's fortunes.
+Greg Chappell was vice-captain of South Australia under brother Ian and was lured north for the 1973/74 season with the promise of the Queensland captaincy.
 Emerging pace bowler Jeff Thomson followed the next year.

 1973/74 to 1993/94

 The addition of Chappell and Thomson to a side containing players such as Sam Trimble, Martin Kent, Tony Dell and Geoff Dymock had an immediate impact.
-Queensland gained four seconds and a third over the next five seasons, as well as winning the domestic one day cup in 1975–76, Queensland's first piece of silverware.
+Queensland gained four seconds and a third over the next five seasons, as well as winning the domestic one day cup in 1975/76, Queensland's first piece of silverware.

 The Queensland teams of the 1980s were even stronger, featuring many outstanding cricketers, both "home-grown" like Craig McDermott, Carl Rackemann and Ian Healy and others attracted from interstate or overseas such as Vivian Richards, Allan Border, Kepler Wessels and Ian Botham.
-Queensland were runners up five times in seven seasons in the 1980s (including a heartbreaking one wicket loss to NSW in 1984–85), and won the one-day trophy three more times in this period, but that first Shield win was still elusive.
+Queensland were runners up five times in seven seasons in the 1980s (including a heartbreaking one wicket loss to NSW in 1984/85), and won the one-day trophy three more times in this period, but their first Shield win still proved elusive.